 As previously described, consumption of coal, fuel oil, gas oil and natural gas is estimated separately for 1A2a through to 1A2g.
 With a few exceptions such as blast furnaces and cement kilns discussed above, the emission factors used are the same for the different sub-categories of industrial fuel.
 In the case of other fuels such as coke oven coke, LPG, and burning oil, all industrial fuel use is reported in 1A2g, so there is no need to even consider using different factors for different industrial sub-sectors.
-The 1A2g sector is also sub-divided into combustion in stationary plant (1A2gviii) and combustion in off-road vehicles and mobile machinery (1A2gvii), although the methodology for the latter sector is described with other transport-related sources, in section 3.3.7.
+The 1A2g sector is also sub-divided into combustion in stationary plant (1A2gviii) and combustion in off-road vehicles and mobile machinery (1A2gviii); the methodology for the latter sector is described with other transport-related sources, in section 3.3.7.

-Emission estimates for CO, NOx (as NO2) and PM10 from the combustion of coal, coke oven coke, fuel oil, gas oil, burning oil and natural gas are largely based on the use of Tier 1 EMEP/EEA Emission Inventory 2016 Guidebook default factors.
-This approach is straightforward and transparent, but is subject to high uncertainty.
-The Guidebook does provide Tier 2 emission factors for certain combustion processes but these are mainly furnaces and kilns, and in many cases relate to industries that are of minor significance in the UK (for example, primary production of non-ferrous metals).
+Emission estimates for CO, NO_x (as NO_2) and PM{10} from the combustion of coal, coke oven coke, fuel oil, gas oil, burning oil and natural gas are largely based on the use of Tier 1 2016 EMEP/EEA Guidebook (EMEP, 2016) default factors.
+This approach is straightforward and transparent but is subject to high uncertainty.
+The 2016 EMEP/EEA Guidebook does provide Tier 2 emission factors for certain combustion processes, but these are mainly furnaces and kilns, and in many cases relate to industries that are of minor significance in the UK (for example, primary production of non-ferrous metals).
 In any case, UK energy data are not available at a sufficiently detailed level to allow the use of any of the Tier 2 factors, except for cement and lime where UK-specific emissions data are available and used instead.

-In the case of $SO_x$ (as $SO_2$ ), emission factors for coal and oils are derived from data on typical sulphur contents of the fuels, with information being provided by fuel suppliers.
+In the case of SO_x (as SO2), emission factors for coal and oils are derived from data on typical sulphur contents of the fuels, with information being provided by fuel suppliers.
 The factors for coal have become more uncertain over time, due to a shift away from UK-mined coal (for which it is relatively easy to get data on sulphur contents), to imported coal (for which we cannot get good data).

 For other pollutants, the approach has always been to use a single, literature-based emission factor for each fuel.
-Emission factors are mostly taken from the EMEP/EEA 2016 Guidebook, with the US EPA compilation of emission factors (AP-42) also used extensively.
+Emission factors are mostly taken from the 2016 EMEP/EEA Guidebook (EMEP, 2016), with the US EPA compilation of emission factors (AP-42) also used extensively.

-In the case of coal-fired autogeneration, one plant is responsible for almost all of the fuel used nationally, and so emissions from that sector alone are calculated using emission factors derived from the emissions reported in the PI for that plant, and an estimate of coal consumption at that plant derived from the reported emissions of CO2.
+In the case of coal-fired autogeneration, one plant was historically responsible for almost all of the fuel used nationally, and so emissions from that sector alone are calculated using emission factors derived from the emissions reported in the PI for that plant, and an estimate of coal consumption at that plant derived from the reported emissions of CO2.